jlamberg/word-frequencies-py/README.md

 The file content is expected to be Unicode text, emojis, URLs, mentions, hashtags, and sequencies of emojis–basically anything that you would see in chats and on social media.

+To get a better idea, you can take a look at the [example input](data/example_input.txt).

 ## Output

 Sample output could look like this: